 ERa recognizes adaptive reuse as a vital strategy in our cities today.
 We also know that smart density contributes to efficient and sustainable communities.
 The California coastal mediterranean climate offers unique opportunities to consider form, space, materiality and our everyday relations to the outdoor environment.

 ERa design services embrace cross-disciplinarian and cross-cultural approaches with architecture, urban design, landscape and allied constituents.
-We collaborate closely with our clients, partners, and builders alike.
+We collaborate closely with our clients, professional partners, and construction organizations.

-ERa has expertise in single and mutli-family housing, as well as adaptive reuse for cultural, commercial and public projects.
-We are adept at navigating the jurisdictional challenges of permit processes in California cities around the Bay and beyond.
+ERa has expertise in single and multi family housing, as well as adaptive reuse for cultural, commercial and public projects.
+We are adept at navigating the jurisdictional challenges of permit processes in the Bay Area and beyond.